Sports-related curses: 40-year Olympic curse

 In 2020, due to the COVID-19 pandemic, discussions were being held regarding the fate of the 2020 Summer Olympics in Tokyo.
-In March 2020, Japan's finance minister called the event the "cursed Olympics", noting the cancellation of the 1940 Summer Olympics and the 66-country boycott of the 1980 Summer Olympics.
-The 2020 Olympics were delayed to 2021, with the possibility of cancellation if that deadline cannot be met.
-The Olympics went on in 2021 as planned breaking the curse.
+In March 2020, Japan's finance minister called the event the "cursed Olympics", noting the cancellation of the 1940 Summer Olympics due to World War II and the 66-country boycott of the 1980 Summer Olympics.
+The 2020 Olympics were delayed to 2021, with the possibility of cancellation if that deadline could not be met.
+The Olympics went on in 2021 as planned, although the events were held without audience or with a reduced audience.

 Kenny Albert–Chicago curse

 Sportscaster Kenny Albert is known to some Chicago sports fans as "The Kiss of Death" to their teams.
 Many games involving the Bears and Blackhawks with Albert announcing have ended in losses for both teams.
 Examples include Game 7 of the 2014 Western Conference Final between the Blackhawks and Kings, and many Chicago Bears' games with Albert announcing since 2004.